gotItMemoized/FullStackEngineerChallenge/DESIGN.md

 - App is running in `DEV` mode in the containers and are not set up to build for production
 - SSL/HTTPS not setup
 - postman/newman api tests have hardcoded tokens that'll expire in like...
 2 years.
-This is likely fixable, I just need more time with the tool
+Can make this dynamic, I just need more time with the tool
 - postman/newman api tests require clean database (`-resetPostgres -seedDatabase`)
 - environment variable `JWT_TOKEN` is expected to not be set for the API tests
 - JWT tokens expire in 2 years rather than in 15 minutes.
 There's no refresh token mechanism.
-- Default user/pass should be dev only and need a mechanism to have an initial admin for prod (where it forces you to change the password)
+- Default (seeded) user/pass should be dev only and need a mechanism to have an initial admin for prod (where it forces you to change the password)
 - Admins set the passwords for the users
 - Users cannot change the passwords
 - Not enough unit tests